jekyll/minima/_posts/2021-11-06-starting-out-h1b1.md

 Public transport is very rudimentary.
 Buses, trams and trains are infrequent, but usually on time.
 You can find the transport map and bike map online for [various](https://www.vta.org/go/maps) [regions](https://www.samtrans.com/schedulesandmaps/maps.html) of the Bay Area.

 It is easier to learn how to drive in the US than in Singapore.
-To learn driving you first need to pass a theory test, then you may drive in the presence of a fully licensed driver.
-After passing the practical test, you have the full license.
+To learn driving in California you first need to pass a California permit test.
+With the permit, you may drive in the presence of a fully licensed driver, who might a driving instructor.
+After passing the practical test at the DMV, you have the full license.
 The process in Singapore is more complicated.

 If you already have a driving license from Singapore, I think you may be exempted from obtaining a license for a few months (citation needed).

 You may want to get a second-hand car for a few thousand dollars.
-You need to buy car insurance as well, and there are some charges involved in registering the transfer of ownership with the DMV.
+You need to buy car insurance as well, and there are some charges and sales tax involved in registering the transfer of ownership with the DMV.

-## Referral links

-If you appreicate my post, consider using these referral links.

-- [Chase account opening](https://accounts.chase.com/raf/share/2989388963).
-Regardless whether you used a referral link, you will get a \$225 bonus for signing up.
-If you use the referral link, I will get \$50.
-- [Chase Freedom Credit Card](https://www.referyourchasecard.com/18a/H4QTPH71PE).
-You will need to obtain an SSN, and go to an office to link you SSN, apply for the card, wait for its approval and shipment, and spend \$500.
-Regardless whether you use the referral link, you will get \$200.
-If you registered for your card with the link, I will get \$100.
-- [Lemonade](https://www.lemonade.com/r/huikangtong).
-There is no additional benefit to you for using the referral link, but I get a \$10 Amazon gift card.
-- [Mint Mobile](http://fbuy.me/tiVqH).
-I am not sure what this referral does.
-- [Coffee Meets Bagel](https://cmb.gs/YgVv4sprynb).
-I am not sure what in-app benefit you will get from using my referral link, but I probably get my profile seen by one or two more girls.
-- (Not availble) Chase other credit card.
-I need to have the credit card first.
-- (Not available) Coinbase.
-My Singapore ID is rejected and I think I need to contact support but I have not have the time or motivation to.
-Apparenntly the referral bonus is $100.
-- (Not available) Venmo.
-Apparently the referral bonus is only $5 for each person, and the link expires in 14 days.
-I could not find the referral link on the app.
-- (Not available) Uber.
-I could not find the referral link on the app.
-- (Not available) Lyft.
-I have yet to sign up.
-- (Not available) Robinhood.
-I have yet to sign up.

 I hope this will help.